Deposit your research outputs

 Why deposit your research in Minerva Access?

-Minerva Access is indexed in Google, Google Scholar, library catalogues, and by open access plugins such as Unpaywall).
+Minerva Access is indexed in Google and other search platforms.

-• Allowing you to make the most of your manuscript sharing rights as an author.
+• Helps you make the most of your rights as an author.

-Most journals and academic book publishers will allow you to share the Author Accepted Manuscript (AAM) of your article, paper, or a book chapter open access in an institutional repository.
+Most academic journals and book publishers will allow you to share the Author Accepted Manuscript (AAM) of your article, paper, or a book chapter open access in a repository.

-• Enable direct PDF downloads from your Find an Expert profile.
+• Enable direct downloads from your Find an Expert profile.

 Three ways to deposit your research